-Missing a potentially significant source of Restricts regulators in their tariff approval Restricts regulators in their tariff approval Could prove complicated to set up such an income which could be spent on process and of TSOs on congestion income process and of TSOs on congestion arrangement; could mean that congestion interconnection and removing the biggest spending. income spending. income accumulated from one border is bottlenecks in the EU. spending. meonie spending. spent on a different border or different MS. Additional reporting arrangements will be Could mean that congestion income necessary. accumulated from one border is spent on a Requires a decision to apportion generated different border or different MS. income to where needs are highest in Requires stronger role of ACER.
+Missing a natantially significant saying of Destricts records to their toriff approval Destricts records to the interiff annual Could prove complicated to get up such an Missing a potentially significant source of Restricts regulators in their tariff approval Restricts regulators in their tariff approval Could prove complicated to set up such an income which could be spent on process and of TSOs on congestion process and of TSOs on congestion arrangement; could mean that congestion interconnection and removing the biggest income spending. income spending. income accumulated from one border is bottlenecks in the EU. spent on a different border or different MS. Additional reporting arrangements will be Could mean that congestion income necessary. accumulated from one border is spent on Requires a decision to apportion generated a different border or different MS. income to where needs are highest in Requires stronger role of ACER.
 European system.
 Will face national Additional reporting arrangements will be resistance. necessary.
-Will require additional reporting Requires stronger role of ACER. arrangements to be put in place. suc ပိ Requires stronger role of ACER.
-Mo st suitable option(s): Option 2 - provides addition nal funding towards project which benefit the F EU internal market as a whole, while still allow ving for national decision making in the first
+Will require additional reporting Requires stronger role of ACER. arrangements to be put in place. ns Co Requires stronger role of ACER.
+Mos st suitable option(s): Option 2 - provides addition onal funding towards project which benefit the EU internal market as a whole, while still all owing for national decision making in the first instance.
+Considered the most proportionate response.